 Tip 2: Train with a purpose.

-My Michigan coach always says, “Ladies, drill with a purpose now!”
-Most teams have a stretching an active drill routine before each run and race.
+My Michigan coach always says, “Ladies, drill with a purpose!”
+Most teams have a stretching and an active drill routine before each run and race.
 Please remember that this is not social time, it’s not a time to chit-chat or to catch up on things.
-When you are a D1 athlete, every training moment counts so It is so important to make sure you’re training your body and to target the muscles groups that are going to help you win the race.
+When you are a D1 athlete, every training moment counts so It is so important to make sure you’re training your body and to target the muscle groups that are going to help you win the race.
 Get to practice on time and focus on your drills.
-You can mentally prepare by paying attention to your coaches, listen to what they are telling you to do and then apply it to your training.
+You can mentally prepare by paying attention to your coaches, listen to what they are telling you to do, and then apply it to your training.

 Tip 3: Work with your teammates.